ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Click **Add a Tool**.
 1. In the Tool Integrations section, click **Git Repos and Issue Tracking**.
 1. To create a copy of the Git repo, for the repository type, click **Clone**.
 Type a new repo name and the URL for the source repo.
-1. If you want to use Issues for issue tracking, select the **Enable Issues** check box.
+1. If you want to use Issues for issue tracking, select the **Enable Issues** checkbox.
-1. If you want to track the deployment of code changes by creating tags and comments on commits, and labels and comments on issues that are referenced by the commits, select the **Track deployment of code changes** check box.
+1. If you want to track the deployment of code changes by creating tags and comments on commits, and labels and comments on issues that are referenced by the commits, select the **Track deployment of code changes** checkbox.
 For more information, see [Track where your code is deployed with toolchains](https://www.ibm.com/cloud/blog/announcements/track-code-deployed-toolchains/){:external}.
 1. Click **Create Integration**.

 After you clone the Git repo, you can remove it from your toolchain.